xdmushui/partner-center-sdk/develop/get-invoice-unbilled-consumption-lineitems.md

 How to get a collection of unbilled commercial consumption line item details.

 >[!NOTE]
->Please use **“onetime”** to query all commercial consumption line item line items, instead of **“marketplace”** (to be deprecated).Alternatively, follow the links in estimate links call.
+>Please use **“onetime”** to query all commercial consumption line item line items, instead of **“marketplace”** (to be deprecated).
+Alternatively, follow the links in estimate links call.

 ## Prerequisites